ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       default is "afrf").
 This tag SHOULD NOT be used in a DMARC record.
 See the note at the end for more information.
-The value of this tag is a list of one or more report formats as requested by the Domain Owner to be used when a message fails both [RFC7208] and [RFC6376] tests to report details of the individual failure.
+The value of this tag is a list of one or more report formats as requested by the Domain Owner or PSO to be used when a message fails both [RFC7208] and [RFC6376] tests to report details of the individual failure.

-Herr (ed) & Levine (ed)  Expires 21 October 2021               [Page 18]

-Internet-Draft                  DMARCbis                      April 2021

 The values MUST be present in the registry of reporting formats defined in Section 10; a Mail Receiver observing a different value SHOULD ignore it or MAY ignore the entire DMARC record.
 For this version, only "afrf" (the auth-failure report type defined in [RFC6591]) is presently supported.
-See the DMARC reporting documents for details.
-For interoperability, the Authentication Failure Reporting Format (AFRF) MUST be supported.
+See [DMARC-Failure-Reporting] for details.
+For interoperability, the
+      Authentication Failure Reporting Format (AFRF) MUST be supported.

-      Note: Ever-broadening privacy laws in many governmental jurisdictions have had the effect of receivers refusing to send failure reports or at best redacting so much information from them as to render them mostly useless to the Domain Owner.
+      Note: Ever-broadening privacy laws in many governmental jurisdictions have had the effect of receivers refusing to send failure reports or at best redacting so much information from them as to render them mostly useless to the Report Receiver.
 As such, it is unlikely that there will ever be formats other than "afrf" developed for failure reports, and so this tag should not be used.

    _Ticket 50_